Our View: Looking into gates of hell

 Two major fires erupted just down the coast from us, one near Thousand Oaks whose residents had just begun grieving friends and loved ones killed in America’s latest mass shooting.

-In Northern California, what grew into California’s most destructive wildfire ever had killed dozens of people, with many missing, virtually wiped out an entire town and destroyed thousands of homes.
+Up in Northern California, what grew into California’s most destructive wildfire — ever — has killed more than two dozen people, virtually wiped out an entire town and destroyed thousands of homes.

-In the midst of all this devastation, someone who apparently doesn’t truly grasp the seriousness of the drought-to-wildfire connection, decided late last week was a good time to burn some trash.
-Fire crews responded to a pile fire near Santa Rosa Road in Buellton, and found a pile of stuff on fire, quickly putting it out.
+In the midst of all this devastation someone who, apparently, doesn’t truly grasp the seriousness of the drought-to-wildfire connection decided late last week was a good time to burn some trash.
+Fire crews responded to a fire near the 6600 block of Santa Rosa Road in Buellton, and found a pile of stuff on fire, quickly putting it out.

-Come on folks.
-With wildfires raging in just about every corner of the state, what does it take to make people realize that starting a fire outdoors, just about anywhere, increases the wildfire risk potential almost exponentially.
+Come on, folks.
+With wildfires raging in just about every corner of California, what does it take to make people realize that starting a fire outdoors, just about anywhere, increases the wildfire risk potential almost exponentially.

-Normally at this time of year we’d all be breathing a sigh of relief that the wildfire season is finally winding down.
+Normally at this time of year we’d all be breathing a sigh of relief that the wildfire season is winding down.
 Those days are gone.
-Climate change, persistent drought and dangerously careless and negligent humans mean the wildfire “season” actually never really goes away.
+Climate change, persistent drought and dangerously careless and negligent human activities mean the wildfire “season” actually never goes away.

 Here’s a clue — you know the wildfire danger factor is relatively low if it’s raining too hard to venture outside.
-Otherwise, the threat of a raging inferno is almost always with us.
+Otherwise, the threat of a raging inferno is almost always there.

 The irony is that it was just that kind of negligence that sparked one of this state’s mega-wildfires.
 The Zaca Fire started on Independence Day 2007 on a ranch near Buellton, and burned out of control until October, scorching nearly a quarter-million acres.
-The Zaca Fire happened because workers were using a metal grinding tool that sent sparks off into dry grass.
-While that may sound relatively harmless, the end result says something significantly different.
+The Zaca Fire happened because workers were using a metal grinder that sent sparks off into dry grass.
+While that sounds harmless, the end result says something different.

-Another fact is that 2018 has become the worst wildfire year in California history.
-As of the beginning of this week, 7,579 fires had scorched 1,667,855 acres, according to state forestry officials.
-The monetary loss is just less than $3 billion, which includes $1.36 billion in fire-fighting costs — and those numbers are very likely to increase before year’s end.
-The dead are still being counted.

-Local residents thought last year’s Thomas Fire might be the wildfire to top all wildfires.
-That belief vanished earlier this year with the ignition and spread of the Mendocino Complex Fire in Northern California.
-It’s like a thousand-year storm happening every year.
+President Trump manages to turn everything into a political statement, and he did so last week concerning the current wildfires in California, blaming them on “poor forest management.”
+He threatened to withhold federal funds.

+Just for the record, nearly 60 percent of California forest land is under federal control, and of the 40 percent that’s not, two-thirds of that is private land.
+So, much of the “poor management” to which the president refers is performed by funding-starved federal agencies controlled by the White House and Congress.

+Pointing fingers and casting blame is a political game.
+The real-life wars are being fought on the front lines, with thousands of fire fighters working around the clock trying to save lives and property.

 This is a situation unlikely to change in the foreseeable future, if it ever changes.
-Our planet is undergoing major climate change, and western states may be entering a mega-drought phase.
-There’s not a lot government agencies can do about that — except be prepared for the next worst-case scenario.
+We may be entering mega-drought territory, and there’s not a lot government agencies can do about that — except be prepared for the worst-case scenario.

-However, there is something all of us can do about these wildfire dangers — be smart enough not to do things that can trigger one of those monsters, such as not torching a pile of leaves when big wildfires are killing dozens of people around the state.
+However, there is something all of us can do about this wildfire situation — be smart enough not to do things that can trigger one of those monsters, such as not torching a pile of leaves when big wildfires are killing dozens of people around the state.

 It’s not rocket science.
 It’s common sense.